Wakizashi

 The wakizashi (脇差, 'side inserted sword') is one of the traditionally made Japanese swords (nihontō) worn by the samurai in feudal Japan.
+Its name refers to the practice of wearing it inserted through one's obi or sash at one's side, whereas the larger tachi sword was worn slung from a cord.

-History and use
+History

 The production of swords in Japan is divided into specific time periods: